PierreGode/MMM-ICA/README.md

-#MMM-ICA is a Magic Mirror module for connecting to the Swedish grocery store ICA API.
+#MMM-ICA is a [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) module for connecting to the Swedish grocery store ICA API.